memsql/SingleStoreNETConnector/README.md

-# Async SingleStore Connector for .NET and .NET Core V0.1.0 Preview
+# Async SingleStore Connector for .NET and .NET Core v0.1.2-beta

 This is an [ADO.NET](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/) data provider for [SingleStore](https://www.singlestore.com/).
 It provides implementations of